-The achievement of data base interoperability simply supplies users and applications with the ability to interoperate in a common data environment.
+The achievement of database interoperability simply supplies users and applications with the ability to interoperate in a common data environment.
 It does not guarantee that interoperation will occur.
-Data base interoperation results when users and applications take advantage of a common, integrated environment to access, share, and process data across multiple data bases.
+Database interoperation results when users and applications take advantage of a common, integrated environment to access, share, and process data across multiple databases.

-Legacy Information System versus Migration Information System.
+Legacy Information System vs. Migration Information System.
 Autonomous systems that become candidates for integration into a more modern, global, and distributed system sometimes have been called migration systems.
-These systems are supported by migration information systems with migration data bases.
+These systems are supported by migration information systems with migration databases.

-The term migration data bases indicates unambiguously that the data base in question has been chosen to be included in some form of a modern data base system, especially a distributed system such as an FDBS.
-By contrast, the term legacy information system has been used in two different system deliber This is ......
-More deemec some OI ling a da the dat ment of et al. re moder exist be - a.e.
-The a standar 107 iner: da -iní ro sh sh that the - ute m interpre Semant. base sy DBMS. cussed
+The term migration databases indicates unambiguously that the database in question has been chosen to be included in some form of a modern database system, especially a distributed system such as an FDBS.
+By contrast, the term legacy information system has been used in two different ways.

-At one extreme, some people use legacy information system and legacy data base to be synonymous with migration information system and migration data base, respectively.
-Others have referred to a legacy information
+At one extreme, some people use legacy information system and legacy database to be synonymous with migration information system and migration database, respectively.
+Others have referred to a legacy information system as if it were not a migration information system and is therefore deliberately excluded from the final integrated database configuration.
+This is the opposite extreme.